ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/race_ethnicity/index.rst

 counted twice - once in "Black or African American" and once in "Asian".
-This can lead to double counting in the data which might be more or less important depending on the size of the multiracial group in the dataset.
+This can lead to double counting in the data which might be more or less important depending on the size of the multiracial group in the dataset and the type of analysis.
 This might be a reasonable option.

 The fifth option is to run analyses with both a more limited race/ethnicity group, and then with a larger,